saxond/bill/README.md

 I copied the contacts data from the React project into the java project and added some code to load it into a repository.

-The `data.ts` file was updated to load contacts from the local server.
+Back in the React code, the `data.ts` file was updated to load contacts from the local server.

+## Running with docker compose

+    docker compose up